amansingh7010/user-management/doc/REPORT.md

 Our system implements a variety of patterns to assist with making the code more extensible.

 ## Composite Pattern
-The [User](/src/main/java/ca/unb/usermanagement/model/User.java) class implements the Composite Pattern because it was the most effective way to create the role-based access heirarchy.
+The [User](/src/main/java/ca/unb/usermanagement/model/User.java) class implements the Composite Pattern because it was the most effective way to create the role-based access hierarchy.

 The [User Roles](/src/main/java/ca/unb/usermanagement/model/EUserRole.java) in order from least to most access:
 * ROLE_USER